aahuangithub/Minesweeper/README.md

 *Put all of this info into the actual program
 *Make it run faster (there are a few redundant loops that could be made more efficient) *Clean up syntax/excess variables
+*Figure out *why* it doesn't play nice with processing.js and fix that
 ````